 Radon test kits are available at the Princeton Health Department.
-Kits can be picked up anytime between the hours of 9 a.m. – 5 p.m., Monday – Friday, no advance notice necessary.
+Kits can be picked up anytime between the hours of 9 am to 5 pm, Monday through Friday, with no advance notice necessary.
 The Radon test kits available are approved for real estate transactions.
 A testing fee is associated with the kit, with instructions for payment inside of the packaging.